 Some carbon fiber filaments have been developed for more technical applications.
-These specialized filaments include PEEK, PEKK and higher performance polymers (HPP).
+These specialized filaments include Polyether Ether Ketone (PEEK), Polyetherketoneketone (PEKK) and Higher Performance Polymers (HPP).
 They have an increased strength-to-weight ratio.
-To print using these materials, the printing parameters of the 3D printer must be adjusted, using an extruder that can reach 400°C, heated build plates and chambers.
+To print using these materials, the printing parameters of the 3D printer must be adjusted.
+An extruder is heated to 400°C in order to heat build plates and chambers.

-Thermoplastics are a plastic material that can change state, from solid to liquid, back to solid, without changing chemical properties.
+Thermoplastics are a plastic material that can change state from solid to liquid, and back to solid, without changing chemical properties.
 They are commonly used in 3D printing technologies because they can be liquified or melted, layered and then cooled into their final shape.
-Without the addition of carbon fibers, they have a low melting point and are not as stiff or durable.
-This is why carbon fiber is necessary for specific applications; it adds strength and overall durability.
+Without the addition of carbon fibers, they have a low melting point and are not as stiff or as durable.
+This is why carbon fiber is necessary for specific applications—it adds strength and overall durability.

 Continuous Fiber Fabrication (CFF) is a process in which continuous strands of fiber (carbon fiber, fiber glass, or Kevlar) reinforce a part in order to achieve the same strength as metal, but at a lighter weight.
 The machine uses two print nozzles.
 The thermoplastic is extruded to form the shell of the part.
 Then, the continuous fiber is ironed down onto the thermoplastic.
 A resin coating fuses the thermoplastic and carbon fiber.
-The process repeats.
-Parts reinforced with CFF can withstand larger impacts and have weight distributed along their length.
+The process is then repeated.
+Parts reinforced with CFF can withstand larger impacts and have weight distributed across their length.
 CFF is considered more durable than chopped fibers.

 There are a few differences between chopped carbon fiber and continuous carbon fiber.
 Chopped carbon fiber has a good surface finish and usually costs less.
 There is not much overlap between fibers, so parts made using chopped carbon fiber are only marginally stronger than traditional 3D printed parts.
-Continuous carbon fiber has a good strength-to-weight ratio and better stiffness, much stronger than other thermoplastics.
+Continuous carbon fiber has a good strength-to-weight ratio and better stiffness, resulting in a much stronger material than other thermoplastics.

-Fused deposition modeling was initially invented and trademarked by Stratysys, Inc. in 1988.
+Fused Deposition Modeling was initially invented and trademarked by Scott Crump (Stratasys) in 1989.
 The patent did not expire until 2009.
-To avoid trademark violations, other 3D printing companies began to reference the technology as fused filament fabrication.
+To avoid trademark violations, other 3D printing companies began to reference the technology as Fused Filament Fabrication.
 The two terms refer to the same process.

 There are advantages and disadvantages to be aware of when selecting carbon fiber filament for your project.

-Get a 3D printing quote in as soon as one hour on any 3D project today.
+Get an instant 3D printing quote on any 3D project today.

 At Fathom we offer a unique advantage of speed and agility-our experts help companies go from concept to prototype to manufacturing in ways not previously possible.